strimzi/strimzi-ui/docs/Test.md

 ### Server Testing

-The strimzi-ui server should be tested from outside the server, as a user would access it (indirectly) through via the UI.
-It should be behaviourally driven using _Jest_ and _Cucumber_ to talk to each enpoint and check that the response received is correct.
-The test code for the server is in the `server/test` directory.
+The strimzi-ui server should be tested by driving requests to the server, as a user would (indirectly) through via the UI.
+It should be tested behaviorally, using _Jest_ and _Cucumber_ interacting with a [`supertest`](https://github.com/visionmedia/supertest) instance of the server.
+Test feature files will reside in their respective modules, and common server test step code is kept in `server/test`.

 ### End to End testing